 We are focused on developing a precision-engineered exosome platform technology that has the ability to deliver defined sets of effector molecules that exert their effects through defined mechanisms of action.
 Aspects of our exosome pipeline have been supported through collaborations and alliances.
 Our collaborations and research around exosomes include the National Institutes of Health ("NIH"), the National Institute of Allergy and Infectious Diseases ("NIAID"), Johns Hopkins University ("JHU"), the Department of Defense ("DoD"), the U.S. Army Institute of Surgical Research ("USAISR"), and Cedars-Sinai Medical Center ("CSMC").
 We have published preclinical data on our StealthXTM platform showing the rapid development of a recombinant protein-based vaccine for immunization and prevention against SARS-CoV-2, the virus causing COVID-19.
 Our platform builds on advances in fundamental RNA and protein science, targeting technology and manufacturing, providing us the opportunity to potentially build a broad pipeline of new therapeutic candidates.
+Recently, we were selected to be part of Project NextGen, an initiative by the U.S. Department of Health and Human Services to advance a pipeline of new, innovative vaccines providing broader and more durable protection for COVID-19.
+As part of Project NextGen, the National Institute of Allergy and Infectious Diseases, part of the National Institutes of Health, will conduct a Phase 1 clinical study with our StealthXTM vaccine, subject to regulatory approval.
+At this time, we have submitted an Investigational New Drug Application ("IND") to the FDA for our StealthXTM vaccine, which is currently under review and we anticipate that once the IND is approved, that NIAID plans to initiate this trial in late 2024.
+Furthermore, If NIAID finds that our StealthXTM vaccine meets its criteria for safety and efficacy, they may consider our program for a funded Phase 2.
 At this time, we are developing exosome-based vaccines and therapeutics for infectious diseases, monogenic diseases and other potential indications.
 Our current strategy is focused on securing partners who will provide capital and additional resources to enable us to bring this program into the clinic.

-In the first quarter of 2024, we announced that we have been selected to be part of Project NextGen, an initiative by the U.S. Department of Health and Human Services to advance a pipeline of new, innovative vaccines providing broader and more durable protection for COVID-19.
-As part of Project NextGen, the National Institute of Allergy and Infectious Diseases, part of the National Institutes of Health, will conduct a Phase 1 clinical study with our StealthXTM vaccine, subject to regulatory approval.
-Currently, our StealthXTM vaccine candidate is in the manufacturing phase with current plans to deliver it to NIAID by late 2024.
-Additionally, we have submitted an Investigational New Drug Application ("IND") to the FDA for our StealthXTM vaccine, which is currently under review and we believe that once the IND is approved, NIAID plans to initiate this trial in late 2024 or early 2025.
-Furthermore, if NIAID finds that our StealthXTM vaccine meets its criteria for safety and efficacy, they may consider our program for a funded Phase 2.

-As of June 30, 2024, we had cash, cash equivalents, and marketable securities totaling approximately \$29.5 million.
+As of March 31, 2024, we had cash, cash equivalents, and marketable securities totaling approximately \$39.9 million.
+In the fourth quarter of 2023, we announced a positive outcome of the interim futility analysis for HOPE-3, which was reviewed by the Data Safety Monitoring Board.
+This resulted in a favorable recommendation to continue the HOPE-3 trial as planned, and in accordance with our U.S. Distribution Agreement with Nippon Shinyaku, triggered a milestone payment of \$10.0 million which was received in January 2024.
 We estimate our current cash balance will fund our operating expenses and capital expenditure requirements into the first quarter of 2025.
 This expectation excludes any additional potential milestone payments under our Commercialization and Distribution agreements with Nippon Shinyaku.
 We have not generated any revenues from the commercial sale of products.
 We will not be able to generate any product revenues until, and only if, we receive approval to sell our drug candidates from the FDA or other regulatory authorities.

 Due to our significant research and development expenditures, and general administrative costs associated with our operations, we have generated substantial operating losses in each period since our inception.
-Our net losses were approximately \$11.0 million and approximately \$7.4 million for the three months ended June 30, 2024 and 2023, respectively.
-Our net losses were approximately \$20.8 million and approximately \$15.1 million for the six months ended June 30, 2024 and 2023, respectively.
-As of June 30, 2024, we had an accumulated deficit of approximately \$180.2 million.
+Our net losses were approximately \$9.8 million and approximately \$7.8 million for the three months ended March 31, 2024 and 2023, respectively.
+As of March 31, 2024, we had an accumulated deficit of approximately \$169.2 million.
 We expect to incur significant expenses and operating losses for the foreseeable future.